 Evaluating the Quality of Open Access Journals

-Whether you publish open access or not, you will want to consider carefully where to publish your work.
+Whether you publish open access or not, you should carefully consider where to publish your work.
 Part of selecting a journal is evaluating its quality and fit for the topic of your article.

 How do I evaluate an open access journal?

 You can evaluate an open access journal’s quality just as you would a subscription journal.
-Before you publish in an open access journal, you will want to visit the journal’s website and do some searching on the web to determine:
+Before you publish in an open access journal, you should visit the journal’s website and do some searching on the web to determine:

 - Whether fees are charged, and if so, clear information on those fees.